-- Is this a concern raised by our patients? - Is this a concern raised by our staff? - Will it significantly improve quality? - Is it achievable within our available resources and timeframe? - Does past performance indicate room for improvement? - Does it align with national priorities or audit findings?
+- Have our patients told us this is important? - Have our staff told us this is important? - Will this have a significant impact on improving quality? - Is this feasible given our resources and timeframe? - Does previous performance reflect potential for improvement? - Does this improvement tie in with national priorities or audits?

-2025/26 Quality improvement priorities
+2025/26 Quality Improvement Priorities

-Patient experience - how patients experience the care they receive
+Patient experience-how patients experience the care they receive

-- Quality Priority One: Establishing and developing the Family Support Hub to address disease inequalities and meet the needs of all our patients, families and carers (year two). - Quality Priority Two: Care of the dying patient and those important to them
+- Quality priority 1: Establishing and developing the patient and family support hub to address disease inequalities and meet the needs of all our patients, families and carers (Year Two). - Quality priority 2: Care of the dying patient and those important to them.